aspnetzero/documents/docs/en/Features-Angular-Subscription-Stripe-Integration.md

 stripe listen --forward-to http://localhost:22742/Stripe/WebHooks
 ```

-That will forward any events to your local project.
+That will forward all events to your local project.
 For more information check:  https://github.com/stripe/stripe-cli/wiki/listen-command

 *After you connect successfully your device will be listed.*